Frequently Asked Questions

 Will Dual Enrollment courses transfer to other colleges and universities?

-Academic transfer courses will transfer to most four colleges and universities in Alabama.
+Academic transfer courses will transfer to most four-year colleges and universities in Alabama.
 The Statewide Transfer Articulation System (STARS) provides information on courses that transfer from TSCC to Alabama’s public four-year institutions.
 For information on STARS and transfer credit in Alabama, students should go to www.stars.troy.edu.
 Students who plan to attend a college or university out of state should contact the institution for specific transfer information.
 Career technical courses are not designed for transfer.
 However, these courses allow students to get a jump start in a technical career program at TSCC.
 These courses can lead to an Associate in Applied Science degree or certificate and help with early employment opportunities in today’s highly skilled workforce.

 How much do Dual Enrollment courses cost?